Cherona

-Cherona is a German pop group cast by the TV station Super RTL.
-The first single, "Ching Chang Chong" was released on April 24, 2009, and peaked at #15 in the German Top 100.
+Cherona is a German-Ukrainian Europop group that was formed by the TV station Super RTL.
+The first single, "Ching Chang Chong" was released on 1 January 2009, and peaked at #15 in the German Top 100.
 Their follow-up song "Rigga-Ding-Dong-Song", originally by the group Passion Fruit, was also a hit.
 Both appear in the band's 2009 album Sound of Cherona.
+The group parted ways in 2010 due to creative differences.